IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * A Kubernetes cluster is a collection of computers, called nodes
   * All cluster work runs on one or more of the nodes
 * The basic unit of work, and replication, is called a pod
-  * A pod is one or more linux containers with common resources like networking, storage, and access to shared memory
+  * A pod is one or more Linux containers with common resources like networking, storage, and access to shared memory
-* A k8s cluster can be divided into two planes but sometimes these planes have some overlap.
+* A Kubernetes cluster can be divided into two planes but sometimes these planes have some overlap.
-  * <b>The control plane</b>, which is k8s itself and implements the K8s API and cluster orchestration logic
+  * <b>The control plane</b>, which is Kubernetes itself and implements the Kubernetes API and cluster orchestration logic
   * The <b>app plane, or data plane</b>, is everything else.
 This is the group of pods where the app pods run
 * One or more nodes are usually dedicated to running applications, while one or more nodes are reserved only for the control plane
 * Multiple replicas of control plane components can run on multiple pods to provide redundancy